Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

    > **Note**: This will allow Fabrikam users to create subscriptions based on the offer from the delegated provider.

-1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
+1. Start a web browser with a private browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

 2. In the Azure Stack Hub user portal, select **All services** and then select **Offers**.